wwwaiser/real-estate-map-project/week-01.md

     - [GitKraken](https://www.gitkraken.com/)
     - [SourceTree](https://www.sourcetreeapp.com/)
     - [GitHub Desktop](https://desktop.github.com/)
+    - Visual Studio GitLens extension (you already have it)

 - ✅ **GitHub Repository:**
   - Create a GitHub repository for the project to share and collaborate on code.
 [Creating a new repository on GitHub](https://docs.github.com/en/github/getting-started-with-github/create-a-repo)